 This resulted in the Defendant making a settlement offer to our client.
 We considered their compensation offer to be too low.
 We therefore made a counter offer which was accepted by the Defendant and the injury claim was concluded on that basis.

-If you have suffered injury in South Wales and wish to recover compensation on a No Win, No Fee basis then please call us for a FREE case assessment on 0800 8 202020.
+If you would like further information. about this Bridgend compensation claim or wish to recover compensation on a No Win, No Fee basis then please contact us for a FREE case assessment on 0800 8 202020.